Rekihyt/Sifu/LanguageReference.md

 ## Evaluation and Termination

 All Sifu programs terminate.
-Recursive patterns must therefore always make some sort of progress.
-Sifu detects this by checking that for all recursive calls in the body, they have at least one term that is _contained_ by an app in the corresponding term in the key.
-This forces any computation to sort of _telescope_ into the key, which invariably reduces it.
+Recursive patterns must therefore either make some sort of progress, or stop trying to match.
+Sifu looks for progress by checking that for all recursive calls in the body, they have at least one term that is _contained_ by an app in the corresponding term in the key (structural recursion).
+This forces any computation to remove a layer of nesting from the key, which invariably reduces it.

 For example, consider the `Map` function which is defined pretty much identically to a typical functional language:
 ```